Italy's League leader opens door to government deal with 5-Star

 Berlusconi, who has branded 5-Star a “dangerous sect”, said on Wednesday he wanted a minority centre-right government “with support from the PD on individual measures”, Forza Italia Senator Luigi Vitale told reporters after a party meeting.

-He acknowledged that Salvini and junior coalition ally the Brothers of Italy disagreed, but said: “We will convince (them),” Vitale added.
+Berlusconi acknowledged that Salvini and junior coalition ally the Brothers of Italy disagreed, but said: “We will convince (them),” according to Vitale.

 Salvini has adopted a much more hostile line towards the European Union than Berlusconi, a point that was underlined on Wednesday when he said the euro currency was not irreversible, prompting investors to dump Italian government bonds.